kiikode/alx-low_level_programming/0x0E-structures_typedef/README.md

 2. A function that intialize a variable of type struct dog
 3. A function that prints a struct dog
 4. Define a new name for the type struct dog
+5. A function that creates a new dog